EBILITE/lendsqr-fe-test/README.md

 5. Types: Contains the typescript formating of the info coming from the Api

 6. Utils: Contains the Pagination Logic, StaicData, Types UserData Types

+7. tests: contains the test of the didfferent projects parts